“Bridge-building dialogues” among friends and acquaintances to promote democracy and social cohesion

 The pilot project will result in the following:

-• a BriD core team within a respected civil society institution in the federal state of Saxony-Anhalt;
+• a BriD© core team within a respected civil society institution in the federal state of Saxony-Anhalt;

-• a concrete cooperation with at least one large organisation from each of the following areas: [i] clubs/associations; [ii] chambers of commerce/industry; [iii] trade unions; [iv] sports; [v] universities/adult education centres; [vi] church/religious institutions; [vii] political parties; [viii] foundations.
+• a concrete cooperation with at least one organisation from each of the following areas: [i] clubs/associations; [ii] chambers of commerce/industry; [iii] trade unions; [iv] sports; [v] universities/adult education centres; [vi] church/religious institutions; [vii] political parties; [viii] foundations.

-• A process of practical support and coaching for active BriD participants (intervision, strengthening dialogue skills and quality assurance).
+• a process of practical support and coaching for active BriD© participants (intervision, strengthening dialogue skills, and quality assurance).

 Project information